gilbertorgit/vjunos_kvm/lab1_byot/examples/README.md

 Consider these use cases to determine the appropriate configuration option based on the specific setup of your network.

 ## Topology examples

+Please check the **how_to** folder for further details on how to build your topology from scratch.

 <p align="center">
   Example 1 - DC 5-Clos with vjunos-switch, VR vSRX3 (Simulate Customers) and Apstra